Semi-colons and colons

 However, Johansen’s later research was more productive.

-When the word however appears in the middle of a sentence to introduce a contrast, it must follow a semi-colon and it must be followed by a comma.
+When the word however appears in the middle of a sentence to introduce a contrast, it normally follows a semi-colon and it must be followed by a comma.

-The data suggest that foreign direct investment can have a significant affect on local industry; however, further research will be needed to confirm this finding.
+The data suggests that foreign direct investment can have a significant affect on local industry; however, further research will be needed to confirm this finding.